 Over the long term, habits will probably change far less than currently forecasted.
 In the midst of dislocations, we often think that we are undergoing profound change, but as Tony Crabbe, The Business Psychologist (author of ‘Busy: How to thrive in a world of too much) argued in a recent interview:

 “Habits are massively context dependent.
 When we snap back to a post-covid world, the habits that we think of, that we’ve developed now, that seem super important, are very likely just to disappear.
-And so certain things will stick because of economic realities, but relying on human behavior to shift radically and our habits to shift radically……….is a bit overblown at the moment”.
+And so certain things will stick because of economic realities, but relying on human behavior to shift radically and our habits to shift radically……….is a bit overblown at the moment.”

-There will clearly be some changes in our patterns of consumption and working behavior due to the COVID crisis, but these are mainly an acceleration and concentration of existing trends ,such as the move to online shopping and toward greater flexibility in the workplace, that technology is already enabling.
+There will clearly be some changes in our patterns of consumption and working behavior due to the COVID crisis, but these are mainly an acceleration and concentration of existing trends, such as the move to online shopping and toward greater flexibility in the workplace, that technology is already enabling.

-Many corporates have already adjusted to this new reality, realizing that they need fewer staff to fulfill roughly the same orders as before.
+Many corporates have already adjusted to this new reality, realizing that they need less staff to fulfil roughly the same orders as before.
 Large corporates have acknowledged that they don’t need as many layers of management to remain productive.
 Temporary layoffs will become permanent redundancies.
 The leisure and entertainment sectors bore the brunt of the initial culls.
 Management layers within the service sector are likely to experience the next wave of cuts.

-Policy makers have learned how to deal with a liquidity crisis, and they moved aggressively to deal with this one.
-The financial system did briefly break in mid-March, when US 10-year government bond yields surged from 40 to 120 bps whilst the equity market was still in free fall.
+Policymakers have learned how to deal with a liquidity crisis, and they moved aggressively to deal with this one.
+The financial system did briefly break in mid-March when US 10-year government bond yields surged from 40 to 120 bps whilst the equity market was still in free fall.

 Recognizing the risks, the US federal reserve announced QE infinity.
 The Royal Bank of Canada and the Reserve Bank of Australia announced Quantitative Easing programs for the first time.
 Almost all central banks, it seems, are currently playing the same game.